La Ronde (amusement park): Grounds

-The Montreal region park is located within the St Lawrence river on Saint Helen's Island, situated atop a man-made extension on its northern tip where the small (water-enclosed) Ronde Island had once been.
+The Montreal region park is located within the St. Lawrence River on Saint Helen's Island, situated atop a man-made extension on its northern tip where the small (water-enclosed) Ronde Island had once been.
 The former granite Ronde island, which the extension was made around, was destroyed by blasting and the resulting crater it left turned into Dolphin lake, which the park surrounds.
 South of the amusement park is Jean-Drapeau Park, an urban park and former grounds of Expo 67, as well as the Jean-Drapeau Metro station and Montreal Biosphere museum.

 Access to the park from Montreal and the South Shore is primarily served by the Jacques Cartier Bridge, or alternatively through Cité du Havre via the Concordia bridge at the island's opposite end.
-Public transit provides accessibility by means of the island's Metro station with seasonal shuttle bus service to the park.
+Public transit provides accessibility by means of the island's Metro station, with weekend summer-only shuttle bus service to the park.

 The amusement park opens to the public from mid-May to late October (with peak season in July).
 La Ronde closes for the season in the last weekend of October.

 History

-In 1967, La Ronde was built as the entertainment complex for Expo 67, the world fair held in Montreal from April 27 to October 29, 1967.
+In 1967, La Ronde was built as the entertainment complex for Expo 67, the world fair held in Montreal from April 28 to October 29, 1967.
 The exposition was located on 400 ha of man-made islands in the St Lawrence River adjacent to Montreal, and comprised six "theme" pavilions, 48 national pavilions, four provincial pavilions, 27 private-industry and institutional pavilions, and La Ronde – a 54 ha entertainment complex with theatres, midway attractions, drinking and dining.
 The rides, restaurants and beer halls of La Ronde remained open until 2:30 a.m. nightly, after the rest of the Expo site closed down at 10:30 p.m.
 After Expo 67 World's Fair, the City of Montreal continued to run the amusement park for the next 34 years.